david4eva/portfolio-site/README.md

 # Portfolio Website

 Welcome to my personal portfolio website!
 This site showcases my work as a Software Developer and Tech Lead, with a focus on various projects, skills, and certifications.
 You can explore my achievements, technologies I work with, and get in touch via GitHub or LinkedIn.
-You can view the site here [David Elias](https://davidelias.netlify.app/)
+You can view the site here [https://davidelias.netlify.app](https://davidelias.netlify.app)

 ## Table of Contents
 - [Introduction](#Introduction)